practicalli/spacemacs/evaluating-clojure/index.md

 # Evaluating Clojure
 Practicalli recommends evaluating Clojure expressions in the source code buffer, which displays the results next to the expression until you move the cursor.
-The most common

 ![Spacemacs - Clojure evaluation in source code buffer](/images/spacemacs-cider-evaluate-source-code-buffer-defun.png)